grazaerd/D-fix/README.md

 The game has a particle bug on the AMD CPU after the 64-bit release.
 This fork fixes it.
 Additionally, removing unnecessary calculation on low graphics.

 ## Why use this
-.pak need to update when dnshader changes (dnshaders2.dat).
+.pak needs to be updated when dnshader changes (dnshaders2.dat).
 The dll checks if the specific shader is still the same hash.
-So updating the dll will be "rarely".
+So updating the dll will be "rarely."

 ## List of Fixes
 **High:**